Eating Disorder Help: Where to Get Help for Eating Disorders?

 Help for anorexia, bulimia or overeating can be found outside the confines of a medical system too.
 An eating disorder support group can offer a safe place to share powerful emotions as well as learn coping skills and valuable treatment information.
 An eating disorder support group may be in-person or online (also known as an eating disorder forum), or may be a program through a hospital, or community or faith-based organization.

 Eating disorder support groups can provide self-paced eating disorders help and support.
-Additionally, self-help books are available to aid in eating disorders recovery.
+Additionally, self-help books about eating disorders are available to aid in eating disorders recovery.

 In-person support groups can be found here: